 At Primoprint, we have an experienced and talented US-based graphic design team.
 They work closely with our clients every day, and whether it’s designing custom one-of-a-kind print products, completely re-branding a business, or assisting with type-setting, they are always happy to help.

 As a designer, your work will always be evolving and should never stop improving.
-We asked our team to provide some helpful tips and advice that they feel will be valuable to anyone looking to start a career as a print designer.
+We asked our team to provide some helpful graphic design tips and advice that they feel will be valuable to anyone looking to start a career as a print designer.

 5 Portfolio Tips from Brooke | Design Team Director